msakrejda/attr_vault/README.md

-Because AttrVault uses a keyring, with access to multiple keys at once, key rotation is fairly straightforward: if you add a key to the keyring with a more recent `created_at` than any other key, that key will automatically be used for encryption.
+Because AttrVault uses a keyring, with access to multiple keys at once, key rotation is fairly straightforward: if you add a key to the keyring with a higher id than any other key (or more recent `created_at` for the legacy keyring format), that key will automatically be used for encryption.
 Any keys that are no longer in use can be removed from the keyring.

 To check if an existing key with id 123 is still in use, run: